Best Portable Air Conditioner Reviews – Top 5 Coolest List for March, 2023 with Buying Guide

 For the best balance of power and price stick with this Honeywell Portable Air Conditioner.

 Facts and figures for the Honeywell MN10CESBB 10000 BTU Portable Air Conditioner:

 2. Haier HPC12XCR 12000 BTU Portable Air Conditioner

-We almost bumped this Hair model to the top of the list since it provides a little more power (12,000 vs 10,000 BTU) than the Honeywell at a price that’s only about $25 higher.
+We almost bumped this Haier model to the top of the list since it provides a little more power (12,000 vs 10,000 BTU) than the Honeywell at a price that’s only slightly higher.
 The reason the HPC12XCR comes in second, though, is that it’s noisier (63 dBA vs 50 dBA).
 Otherwise, it compares favorably to our #1 choice.

 As for extra functions, there’s auto-restart in addition to a 24-hour timer, but no sleep mode.
 Those are all minor considerations, though, since this is a very good portable air conditioner at a reasonable price.
 Haier does offer a 10,000 BTU model at a price lower than that of the Honeywell; once again, however, we’re focused on the fact that a higher noise level makes it tougher to sleep at night, even in a cool room.

 Looking deeper at the Haier HPC12XCR 12000 BTU Portable Air Conditioner: